stanekTM/RX_Cabell_8ch_Motor_Servo/README.md

 ## Unbinding Receiver
 In order to un-bind a receiver using the transmitter, a model bound to the receiver must be configured in the transmitter.
 With a model selected that is bound to the receiver:
 * Navigate to the model "SETUP" page.
-* Change the sub-protocol to "Unbind" (The model-bound receiver is disconnected.
-This happens immediately when the subprotocol is set to "Unbind").
+* Change the sub-protocol to "Unbind".
+The model-bound receiver is disconnected.
+This happens immediately when the subprotocol is set to "Unbind".
 * The receiver LED will blink when the un-bind is successful.

 When the receiver is restarted, it will start in Bind mode.